nigelrodrigues15/Sentey/README.md

 # Design Timeline

-THe following are preliminary ideas in the process of designing this webpage.
+The following are preliminary ideas in the process of designing this webpage:

 ## Wireframes